Township-of-Clearmount/Municipal-Council/Procedural Info/Standing Orders.md

 (6) Following the sponsor's statement, or in the absence of the sponsor's statement, the Council will proceed to debate on the bill.

 ### 32. Introduction of substantive motions.
-(1) At this stage, a mover of a substantive motion not eligible for consideration under Standing Order 29 may introduce said motion pursuant to a motion for leave adopted on unanimous consent.
+(1) At this stage, a substantive motion not eligible for consideration under Standing Order 29 may introduce said motion pursuant to a motion for leave adopted on unanimous consent.

 (2) The introduction of each substantive motion begins with the Presiding Officer reading the full text of the motion at a reasonable speed and in a voice audible to all members present, unless permitted to dispense by unanimous voice.